-55 Lock Street, Lower Level Appointments and drop-in hours: 9 a.m.-5 p.m., M-F 24/7 hotline: 203.432.2000 https://sharecenter.yale.edu

-SHARE, the Sexual Harassment and Assault Response and Education Center, has trained counselors available 24/7 via direct hotline, as well as for drop-in hours on weekdays during regular business hours.
-SHARE is available to members of the Yale community who wish to discuss any past or current experience of sexual misconduct involving themselves or someone they care about.
+55 Lock Street, Lower Level Appointments and drop-in hours: 9 a.m.-5 p.m., M-F 24/7 on-call service (for time-sensitive matters): 203.432.2000 https://sharecenter.yale.edu any past or current experience of sexual misconduct involving themselves or someone they care about.
 SHARE services are confidential and can be anonymous if desired.
-SHARE can provide professional help with medical and health issues (including accompanying individuals to the hospital or the police), as well as ongoing counseling and support.
-SHARE works closely with the University-Wide Committee on Sexual Misconduct, the Title IX coordinators, the Yale Police Department, and other campus resources and can provide assistance with initiating a formal or informal complaint.
+SHARE can provide professional help with medical and health issues (including accompanying individuals to the hospital or the police), as well as ongoing counseling and support for students.
+SHARE works closely with the University-Wide Committee on Sexual Misconduct, the Title IX Office, the Yale Police Department, and other campus resources and can provide assistance with initiating a formal or informal complaint.